sefaKscu/Ecology/README.md

 A simple ecology simulation

 This is a weekend project for practicing gameplay balance.
+Goal of this project is prevent extinction of unit types and maintain stability of the ecosystem over time by balancing the needs and tresholds of each unit.

 Triangles represents units in the simulation.
 Water - Blue,